xyb3rt/sxiv/README.md

 * Basic support for multi-frame images
 * Display image information in window title

-Additional features, that need to be included at compile-time--see next section on how to enable them:
+Additional features, that need to be included at compile-time--see section *Installation* on how to enable them:

 * Play GIF animations
 * Auto-orientate JPEG images according to their EXIF tags